- Iran: Support a Permanent Deal!

 - Write and present a report on your findings

-- Draft educational and promotional materials (e.g. fact sheets, reports)
+- Draft educational and promotional materials based on your research (e.g. fact sheet, slide deck)

-All interns will meet in the office with staff and other interns.
-The internship also involves assisting with outreach tabling, mailings, data entry, vigils and rallies, and general office tasks as needed.
+Interns will do their work in the office and meet with staff and other interns.
+Up to 25% of your time will be spent on general support work including staffing outreach tables, mailings, data entry, attending vigils and rallies, and general office tasks.

 You must demonstrate: